 - student's or Australian Apprentice's age;

 - dependent or independent status;

-- in State Care(supported or unsupported);
+- in State Care (supported or unsupported);

 - living in the parental home;

 - partnered or single;

 - with or without dependent children;

 - qualification for the Masters and Doctorate Award;

-- gualification for the Maintained Rate of payment;
+- qualification for the Maintained Rate of payment;

 - qualification for Youth Disability Supplement.

 For details of Living Allowance rates, see A guide to Australian Government payments.
-A guide to Australian Government payments gives details of the payment rates and eligibility criteria for all payments made by the Department of Human Services.
+A guide to Australian Government payments gives details of the payment rates and eligibility criteria for all payments made by Services Australia.